-To revisit the island of Ireland after a 20 year break had been on my photo road trip list for a few years and for one reason or another I had not managed to make it – until now.
-Despite having visited the Republic a number of times I had never been to Northern Ireland so on this trip I was intended to put this right.
+To revisit the island of Ireland after a 20-year break had been on my photo road trip list for a few years and for one reason or another I had not managed to make it – until now.
+Despite having visited the Republic several times I had never been to Northern Ireland so on this trip I was intended to put this right.

-I arrived at my overnight location mid afternoon and with the weather looking fair I decided to head out into the Mourne Mountains to make myself familiar with the various locations I had on my list to photograph the following day.
-One such location was the Silent Valley which I arrived at late afternoon late expecting access to the area to be either closed or about to close but to my surprise I was advised that the valley area would be open until 9:00pm.
+I arrived at my overnight location mid-afternoon and with the weather looking fair I decided to head out into the Mourne Mountains to make myself familiar with the various locations I had on my list to photograph the following day.
+One such location was the Silent Valley which I arrived at late afternoon expecting access to the area to be either closed or about to close but to my surprise I was advised that the valley area would be open until 9:00 pm.
 This meant that I could complete part of what I intended to do tomorrow earlier than planned.

-The route to the Ben Crom dam and reservoir follows a linear route along a tarmac road on the edge of the water on the right hand side of the above photo.
-There was a head wind has I walked along past the Binnian Tunnel which was built to carry water from the Annalong River to Silent Valley.
+The route to the Ben Crom dam and reservoir follows a linear route along a tarmac road on the edge of the water on the right-hand side of the above photo.
+There was a headwind as I walked along past the Binnian Tunnel which was built to carry water from the Annalong River to Silent Valley.
 Needing to make sure that I could get back to the car park before the gates closed I had about an hour of fast walking to reach the base of the dam.
 I rested a while before climbing the 260 steps to the top of the dam where you can catch a glimpse of the Brandy Pad and Slieve Donard.

 It was a less strenuous walk back to the car park after the exertions of the outward walk and climbing to reach the top of the dam.
 Then it was back to my base for the night and to plan for the next day.